-My family and I like to eat in for a portion of our stays.
+My family and I like to eat in for a portion of our vacation.
 After a long day out with the kids, the last thing I want to do is take them to a restaurant.
 When my kids are done for the day they are DONE.
-Sitting in a restaurant and waiting for food is the last thing that I want to do.
-If a few dishes need to be done at the end of a meal to keep my sanity in tact, then pass the dish soap.
+Sitting in a restaurant and waiting for food is the last thing I want to do.
+If a few dishes need to be done at the end of a meal to keep my sanity intact, then pass the dish soap.

-Without further ado, here are three of my favorite go-to recipes while we are on vacation!
+Without further ado, here are three of my favorite go-to easy recipes while we are on vacation!